wagenadl/notedeln/docs/source/userguide.rst

 spaces, you will have to select the text first, otherwise, NotedELN figures out the boundaries of the link text automatically.)
-NotedELN will automatically download the webpage and store an archival copy with the notebook.
+NotedELN will automatically download the webpage and store an archival copy with the notebook [#f1]_.

-Hovering over a link displays a thumbnail of the page [#f1]_, and double clicking opens a pdf of the downloaded page.
+Hovering over a link displays a thumbnail of the page, and double clicking opens a pdf of the downloaded page.
 Double clicking with [Shift] held opens the original web page.
 Hyperlinks are typeset with a pale blue background once download is complete and with a pink